-While currently available data from the HERCULES trial show promising results in terms of reducing disease progression in persons with nrSPMS, some additional outcomes, such as the 9-HPT and measures of brain atrophy, were not consistent with six-month CDP data.
-Clinical experts and patient groups were concerned about the lack of difference in brain atrophy between the tolebrutinib and placebo groups, since brain atrophy is a marker for progression independent of relapses.
-Sciinical experts also suggested that the higher rate of new T2 lesions on MRI observed in patients on tolebrutinib in the two Phase III GEMINI trials conducted in the RRMS patients versus teriflunomide tempered their enthusiasm.
+While currently available data from the HERCULES trial show promising results in terms of reducing disease progression in persons with nrSPMS, secondary outcomes showed mixed results.
+Clinical experts and patient groups were concerned particularly about the lack of difference in brain atrophy between the tolebrutinib and placebo groups, since brain atrophy is a marker for progression independent of relapses.
+Clinical experts also suggested that the higher rate of new T2 lesions on MRI observed in patients on tolebrutinib in the two Phase III GEMINI trials conducted in the RRMS patients versus teriflunomide tempered their enthusiasm.
 Finally, there have been no data reported on other patient-important outcomes, such as health-related quality of life and cognitive function, though those appeared to have been collected during the trial.

 Improvement of disability was mentioned by persons living with MS as an important outcome.
-Although more patients in the tolebrutinib group achieved six-month confirmed disability improvement (CDI) compared with the placebo group (10% to 5%), few patients overall achieved this outcome.
+Although more patients in the tolebrutinib group achieved six-month CDI compared with the placebo group (10% to 5%), few patients overall achieved this outcome, and this outcome was not tested for statistical significance due to the failure of an outcome higher in the analytic hierarchy.
 Thus, clinical experts were guarded about the significance of the six-month CDI findings.

-The incidence and severity of liver toxicity due to tolebrutinib treatment remains a concern, as there appears to be a small but significant risk of severe liver toxicity, with one case of liver injury that lead to liver transplant and subsequently death from post-transplant complications.
+The incidence and severity of liver toxicity due to tolebrutinib treatment remains a concern, as there appears to be a small but significant risk of severe liver toxicity, with one case of liver injury that led to liver transplant and subsequently death from post-transplant complications.
 Trials of tolebrutinib were halted temporarily due to these concerns.
-Changes to the trial protocols were made to increase monitoring of liver function tests, which appears to mitigate the risk of severe liver injury.
-However, the increase in liver monitoring may have resulted in unblinding given the intensity of testing.
+Changes to the trial protocols were made to increase monitoring of liver function tests, which may mitigate the risk of severe liver injury.
+However, the increase in liver monitoring may have resulted in unblinding, given the intensity of testing.
 In clinical practice, it may also be a substantial burden for patients, particularly those with high levels of disability, for whom leaving the house for frequent testing may be difficult.
 Furthermore, we do not have long-term safety data on tolebrutinib in MS, so as with any drug with a new mechanism of action, additional harms may surface with longer-term use.

 The HERCULES trial included both patients with active and non-active forms of SPMS.
 We do not have data on whether there are differences in efficacy based on subgroup.
 Since there are DMTs that can be used for active SPMS, when to use tolebrutinib in clinical practice, particularly in patients who are currently doing well on other DMTs, is not yet clear.
-Additionally, since tolebrutinib was not better at preventing relapses in patients with RRMS compared with teriflunomide in the GEMINI trials, and the annualized relapse rate in the HERCULES trial also did not differ between groups, clinicians may be somewhat reluctant to use tolebrutinib in patients who may still be having relapses.
+Additionally, since tolebrutinib was not superior to teriflunomide at preventing relapses in patients with RRMS in the GEMINI trials, and the annualized relapse rate in the HERCULES trial also did not differ between groups, clinicians may be somewhat reluctant to use tolebrutinib in patients who may still be having relapses.